Pictor: Stars

 A photograph showing constellation Pictor as it can be seen by the naked eye (lines have been added that join up its three main stars).
 The bright star seen near Pictor is Canopus.

 Pictor is a faint constellation; its three brightest stars can be seen near the prominent Canopus.
 Within the constellation's borders, there are 49 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies) At apparent magnitude 3.3, Alpha Pictoris is the brightest star in the constellation; it is an astrometric binary 97 light-years from Earth.
 The primary of this system is an A-type star of spectral type A8VnkA6, (Note: The kA6 notation indicates a weaker than normal calcium K-line in the spectrum.
 The 'n' following the main sequence luminosity class of V indicates the absorption lines in the spectrum are broad and nebulous, because of the rapid spin of the star.) a rapidly spinning star with a projected rotational velocity estimated at 206 km/s with has a shell of circumstellar gas.
 Beta Pictoris is another white main sequence star of spectral type A6V and apparent magnitude 3.86.
 Located around 63.4 light-years distant from Earth, it is a member of the Beta Pictoris moving group—a group of 17 star systems around 12 million years old moving through space together.
 In 1984 Beta Pictoris was the first star discovered to have a debris disk.
 Since then, two exoplanets with masses over ten times the mass of Jupiter have been discovered orbiting between 2.7 and eight astronomical units (AU) away from the star, which fit between the asteroid belt and the orbit of Saturn.
 Beta Pictoris b was discovered using direct imagery with the Very Large Telescope in late 2009, while Beta Pictoris c was discovered via doppler spectroscopy (radial velocity method) in August 2009.
+A third planet with a lower mass of 2-3 times the mass of Jupiter, Beta Pictoris d, was discovered in 2026 using direct imaging and spectral template matching with moderate-resolution spectroscopy.